Newmont (NEM)

 Who Pays & How

-Global commodity traders and industrial consumers purchase base metals for use in construction, electronics, and manufacturing.
-Payment is based on global market prices.
+Industrial users and commodity traders purchase these metals for use in construction, electronics, and manufacturing.
+Payment is based on global market prices for each specific commodity.

 Competition